fabmav/Spotify_Radar_Playlist/README.md

 # Best New Track Radar

-The aim of this project is to create a meta playlist of trending tracks based on well known.
+The aim of this project is to create a meta playlist of trending tracks based on selected playlists from well known sources such as Pitchfork, the NME, Stereogum etc...
 It's just easier to have everything in one big playlist!
-This create a kind of radio wich can be updated at will.
-It currently scan ...
 This gives roughly 800 to 900 tracks.
-Assuming that you listen this playlist for one hour every day in random mode it would take... days to listen.

-This project is also the opportunity to use my data analytics skills.
+If listened in random, this create a kind of radio.
+You can also sort the playlist by recently added tracks to get freshly added tracks first.

+I will also use this playlist as a basis for some data analysis based on the data available from spotify API.